 The problem of removing blur from photographs has been widely studied in the past but existing algorithms typically fail on artificial black and white visual tags because they look very different from natural images.
-We illustrate this in Figure 5 where we compare our QR restoration approach with other deblurring methods from the literature.
+We illustrate this in Figure 5 where we compare our method with others proposed in the literature.
 Intuitively, text deblurring appears to be a similar problem to ours.
 However, text deblurring methods expect a few thin black lines on dominant white background.
 Visual codes, in contrast, usually have an equal distribution of dark and light areas.
-Furthermore, the existing restoration algorithms are computationally
+Furthermore, the existing restoration algorithms are computationally too demanding to be carried out